dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-5-advanced.md

 Currently volume type is implemented as a parameter in the *StorageClass*, not the PVC.
 All volumes of this *StorageClass* will be of the specified type.

+&#8680; Make sure you are logged in as `operator` in the `default` namespace:

+    oc login -u operator -n default

 &#8680; Create a file called `cns-storageclass-dispersed.yml` with the following content:

 <kbd>cns-storageclass-dispersed.yml:</kbd>